pfenninglab/custom_ArchR_genomes_and_annotations/README.md

 ## start an R session
 R

-## install the BS Genome object for the custom genome of interest from Bioconductor, https://www.bioconductor.org
+## install the BS Genome object for the custom genome of interest from Bioconductor
 BiocManager::install("BSgenome.Mmulatta.UCSC.rheMac8")

 ## load the libraries
-library(ArchR)
+library(ArchR) ## assume already have this
 library(BSgenome.Mmulatta.UCSC.rheMac8)

 ## load the Rdata object with the `geneAnnotation` and `genomeAnnotation` objects